 How Financial Goal Setting Can Make Your Life Better

 Financial goal setting is a great way to get closer to that elusive “work-life balance.”
 For example, if you always feel like you don’t have enough money or need to earn more, how can you ever take breaks or get running your business off your mind?
-On the other hand, if you know your financial goals are clearly defined and you’re working toward them, you’ll have the peace of mind that it’s okay to loosen the grips on your business every once in a while and enjoy more balance.
+On the other hand, if you know your financial goals are clearly defined and you’re working toward them, you’ll have the peace of mind that it’s okay to loosen the grips on your business and enjoy more balance.

 Take a look at this client story we cover in our post “How to Use Financial Goal Setting to Fix Your Work-Life Balance“:

 “Recently, one of our clients told us she was working 60 hours a week.
 She was successful but had no time to focus on anything else.
-(Sound familiar?)

 When we made sure her money was allocated with those goals in mind, she was reminded not to just concentrate on one area of her life (in this case, work) but to ensure she had the time and resources to enjoy other passions, too.”